TeamBulbbot/docs/docs/faq.md

 Yes, Bulbbot is completely open source!
 You can find out GitHub repository [here](https://github.com/TeamBulbbot/bulbbot)

 ### Where can I give feedback about the bot?
 We're always open to any user feedback.
-You can give us your opinion about BulbBot at our [support server](https://bulbbot.mrphilip.xyz/discord)
+You can give us your opinion about Bulbbot at our [support server](https://bulbbot.rocks/discord)

 ### Where can I report bugs / issues regarding the bot?
-You can report bugs you've found in Bulbbot at our [GitHub](https://github.com/TeamBulbbot/bulbbot) or directly in our [support server](https://bulbbot.mrphilip.xyz/discord)
+You can report bugs you've found in Bulbbot at our [GitHub](https://github.com/TeamBulbbot/bulbbot) or directly in our [support server](https://bulbbot.rocks/discord)